Warrnambool Gem Show 2016

-A very happy junior member from the Geelong club won the ‘guess the number of stones in the bottle
+A very happy junior member from the Geelong club won the ‘guess the number of stones in the bottle competition’ (it

-At completion of the show on Sunday afternoon, a well organised team of members and traders had the hall
+At completion of the show on Sunday afternoon, a well organised team of members and traders had the hall cleared

 in record time.

 Club members were happy with the way the show went, but will look to make further improvements for our next show

 us to maintain and develop the clubrooms for the benefit of all members.

 Warrnambool Gem Show 2014